SAML Authentication Support

 In Veeam Backup Enterprise Manager, SAML authentication is performed in the following way:

-- The user accesses Veeam Backup Enterprise Manager web UI under an account of the External type.
+- The user accesses the website under an account of the External type.
 The account must be registered in advance in Enterprise Manager by the Enterprise Manager administrator.

 - Veeam Backup Enterprise Manager redirects a SAML authentication request to the IdP.

-- If the user was not previously logged in with the single sign-on service of the IdP, the IdP redirects the user to the URL of the single sign-on webpage.
+- If the user has not previously logged in with the single sign-on service of the IdP, the IdP redirects the user to the URL of the single sign-on webpage.

 Alternatively, if the user is already logged in with the single sign-on service, the user proceeds directly to the step 6.

-- If the user was not previously logged in with the single sign-on service, the user specifies the password of their account on the single sign-on webpage.
+- If the user has not previously logged in with the single sign-on service, the user specifies the password of their account on the single sign-on webpage.